• Skip to primary navigation

 • ¼ teaspoon freshly ground black pepper

-• Ghee or sunflower oil, for frying
+• Ghee, sunflower, or avocado oil, for frying

 Topping Options: